How To Test a Car Battery With a Multimeter

 Prepare Your Multimeter

-Set your multimeter to voltage and ensure it's adjusted to 20 DC volts.
+Set your multimeter to voltage and ensure it's adjusted to 20 DC volts, or if your voltmeter does not have incremental settings (2,20,200,2000) then simply set it to DC volts.

 Touch the Probes to Your Battery Terminals